 I’m using almost all gw paints and named them but they are a mix of the older and newer ones.

-Next is the wash for the skin and I used reikland fleshshade.
+Next is the wash for the skin and I used Reikland Fleshshade.
 This is where I diverted from the book that used a purple wash first because that was too dark and also blocked out the pink color I wanted.
-The flesh wash still left a pink hue to the model but also brought it closer to the flesh tones that iss going to finish off the skin.
+The flesh wash still left a pink hue to the model but also brought it closer to the flesh tones that are going to finish off the skin.
 Sorry but the pictures are just from my phone with my hobby lamp so they don’t show the washes or highlights very well, this one is even a little dark.
-I’m always slightly amazed just like the first time I washed a model of how it shades and shows the models detail so easily.
-Washes are definitely one of the best things a new painter can do to get there models looking nice.
+I’m always slightly amazed just like the first time I washed a model of how it shaded and shows the model’s detail so easily.
+Washes are definitely one of the best things a new painter can do to get their models looking nice.

-After that is the first layer dry-brush of tallarn flesh.
+After that is the first layer of dry brush of Tallarn Flesh.
 Dry-brushing is easy enough for anyone to do and if you take some care the results are pretty good.
-It’s use depends on the model and what you’re going for but it works very well on these old ghoul models.
+Its use depends on the model and what you’re going for but it works very well on these old ghoul models.
 When I did the first set of ghouls, after this step I thought they looked pretty awful but carried on.
 It is really the next highlight step that makes the model look like something.

-I then finished of the skin with a rather light dry-brush of pallid flesh.
-This isn’t a complete dry-brush of the whole model like the previous layer but done as the highlight.
-I attempt hit the areas that are highest from what would be my opponents eye view or simply from the front and above the model.
-I also hit some other areas on all sides of the model where it seemed appropriate to make it eye appealing.
+I then finished off the skin with a rather light dry brush of pallid flesh.
+This isn’t a completely dry brush of the whole model like the previous layer but is done as the highlight.
+I attempt to hit the areas that are highest from what would be my opponent’s eye view or simply from the front and above the model.
+I also hit some other areas on all sides of the model where it seemed appropriate to make it eye-appealing.
 I’m not the best at highlighting and don’t have the best grasp of it but the models look good.
 This step is really what makes the skin look good after looking pretty skeptical just prior to this point.
 Simple as that probably 80% of the model is done!

 The bases I sanded before priming the models.
 I use a ballast I think it is fine and not actual sand.
-I just used that because I had it from my khemri models I started with painting because I liked the more consistent size that it offered.
-To paint the base it is base coated scorched brown then washed with agrax earthshade and finished with a dry-brush of graveyard earth.
+I just used that because I had it from my Khemri models I started with painting because I liked the more consistent size that it offered.
+To paint the base it is base coated scorched brown then washed with Agrax Earthshade and finished with a dry brush of graveyard earth.
 I was going for just a generic exposed muddy soil look.
 The edge is touched up to finish it chaos black and then I glue some static grass on in random patches.
 It is a pretty generic look but I did put some thought into what I wanted.
-The grass I use is a mix of green, light and dark browns all together as I wanted it to look rough a sickly as the dead land of Sylvania would and also trampled and muddied from the march of the undead host.
+The grass I use is a mix of green, light, and dark browns together as I wanted it to look rough a sickly as the dead land of Sylvania would and also trampled and muddied from the march of the undead host.

 While they aren’t amazing for painting techniques the pictures might not even be well enough to do them justice.
 My favorite pic is the one that shows the unit of the models I have completed so far for the unit.
-It really inspires me seeing that fully painted unit on the table top and can’t wait to have the next out there let alone a full army.
+It really inspires me to see that fully painted unit on the tabletop and can’t wait to have the next out there let alone a full army.
 I hope this motivates or improves some of you newbies out there!